When building a home, whether it be a primary residence, secondary residence or granny flat, we must know the materials that we are going to use.

 Thermal windows have energy-efficient features.
 One major feature is that it can prevent heat from outside to enter the house and it controls the heat inside the house during winter.

-In conclusion, the key to having an energy-efficient home lies in the materials that are going to be used to build one.
+The key to having an energy-efficient home lies in the materials that are going to be used to build one.
 What is the point of inexpensive materials if it will make you spend more in the long run?
 You are building a home for your security and for your future, why not invest in materials that will last longer and will make you save over long periods of time.

 If you have any questions feel free to contact us on 1300 The Pod (1300 743 863) or visit www.thepodcanberra.com.au for more information.